rockneurotiko/go-bots/bookbot/README.md

   - BOOKSPATH: Base directory of the files
   - DBPATH: Directory of the database
   - PWD: The password to protect the bot.
 It can be empty if you don't want to protect.
+  - ENVDIR: The path where the secrets.env file are.
+  If you are in linux/unix, this configuration is even easier, just run: `./configure.sh all` and follow the instructions, then just change the BINARY in `run.sh` if you don't have linux 64bits.

 That's all!
 Just run the file you edited!
 The program will show you the paths configured (if you see that it's not what you want, just stop it and modify the file) and what had been loaded from the database.

 I hope you that you enjoy it!

+# Deploy

+If you want to have it as a service, I'll tell you how to do it for Ubuntu (or other one that uses upstart), if you have other service manager, like systemctl, and do the file, please let me know :)

+- Run: `./configure all`, write absolute in everything paths (`/home/<user>/...`)
+- Copy `etc/bookbot.conf` to `/etc/init` (you can change the name from bookbot to what you want)
+- Start/Stop/Restart: `sudo start bookbot` / `sudo stop bookbot` / `sudo restart bookbot`

 # Other things